jazzsequence/jazzsequence/README.md

 and making things on the internet for over
 20 years.

 I also [write](https://jazzsequence.com/articles/) and play <a href="https://en.wikipedia.org/wiki/Tabletop_role-playing_game" title="tabletop role playing games">TTRPGs</a> and create [homebrew content](https://homebrewery.naturalcrit.com/user/jazzsequence) for Dungeons & Dragons that you can also [support on DMsGuild](https://www.dmsguild.com/browse.php?author=Chris%20Reynolds).
 You can find more fiction and game design work on my [blog](https://jazzsequence.com).
+Currently, I'm writing my first novel.

 I'm casually interested in AI and LLMs and have been writing about my experiments on [my blog](https://jazzsequence.com/series/artificial-intelligence/).